lablup/beps/drafts/BEP1003-define-test-scenarios-verifying-agent-functionality.md

         * `network_name`: `"test-new-network-01"`
 * **Then**:
     * The `create_local_network` method returns `None`
-    * AND A Docker network named `"test-new-network-01"` now exists in the Docker environment.
+    * A Docker network named `"test-new-network-01"` now exists in the Docker environment.
-    * AND The created network `"test-new-network-01"` has the driver type `"bridge"`.
+    * The created network `"test-new-network-01"` has the driver type `"bridge"`.
-    * AND The created network `"test-new-network-01"` has the label `"ai.backend.cluster-network": "1"`.
+    * The created network `"test-new-network-01"` has the label `"ai.backend.cluster-network": "1"`.

 ### Test Scenario 2: Attempt to Create a Network That Already Exists